Ivan De Araujo: Career and research

 De Araujo's doctoral thesis focused on cortical mechanisms linked to the pleasurable perceptions associated with taste and flavors.
 After his doctorate, he held a postdoctoral research position with Miguel Nicolelis at Duke University.
 He then took up an assistant professor position at the Pierce Laboratories at Yale University, where he was eventually appointed Professor of Psychiatry.
 Between 2018 and 2023, he was a professor of neuroscience at Mount Sinai Hospital New York.
 In May 2023, the Max Planck Society announced his appointment as a Director at the Max Planck Institute for Biological Cybernetics in Tübingen.

 In 2008, De Araujo and colleagues showed that taste-blind mice could form preferences for caloric sugars, and that their brains release the pleasure neurotransmitter dopamine during sugar consumption, despite absence of taste function.
 This implies that sugar preference is a biological phenomenon by which sugar is preferred over artificial sweeteners.
 His group then engaged on a series of studies to identify the gut-brain reward axis.
 Ten years later, the research resulted in the identification of the vagus nerve as a key conductor of reward signals from the body to the brain.
 This provided a basis for understanding how our brains form preferences for calorically dense foods via unconscious processes.

-More recently, De Araujo and colleagues revealed a novel function for the duodenal glands of Brunner.
-Rather than buffering gastric acidity, as usually believed, the study discovered that the glands are major controllers of mucosal immunity and microbiome population.
-In particular, the glands of Brunner were found to link psychosocial stress to immunosuppression.